 3000m: 8:20.6; 5000m: 14:21.2 1988; 10000m 29:44.11 1987; 3000m S/chase 9:10.8 1984; Marathon: 2:18.28 1987

 As can be seen from his times above, Andy Beattie was a good class athlete who travelled up from London several times every year to compete for Cambuslang.
 He ran cross-country for Scotland; and gained a Scottish road running vest in 1992, when he finished second (and first Scot) in the Luton Marathon, which was that year’s Home Countries International match.
 A good track man he was outstanding on the road and over the country: in the Edinburgh to Glasgow he ran the fastest time on his stage no fewer than four times helping the team to gold, silver and bronze medals.
 He also won gold, silver and bronze over the country and it was a big loss when he died well before his time.

 Stephen Begen (Springburn) – see full profile

 5000m: 14:32.0 1985

 Stephen was a quite outstanding runner as a Youth and Junior who ran twice for Scottish juniors in the ICCU Championships (1984 and 1985), and once for the senior men’s team in 1986.
-Always well up and challenging the leaders he collected many of the top ‘scalps’ until a combination of injury and the demands of his day job led to him ceasing to compete.
+Always well up and challenging the leaders he collected many of the top ‘scalps’ until he retired from the sport too early: see his full profile for the story.